Key Info

 - 1.2State current statistics associated with autism

-- 2.1Explain autism in terms of a spectrum condition
+- 2.2Explain autism as a neurodivergent spectrum condition

-- 3.6Evaluate the potential impact autism can have on mental wellbeing
+- 2.3Consider the impact which autism can have on mental well being

 - 4.1Describe the theory of sensory regulation